Legacies in limbo: QBs Russell Wilson and Aaron Rodgers face contrasting pressures to win

 Rodgers can’t yet claim to have surpassed three-time MVP Brett Favre in Packers lore, either.
 And he is running out of time if he wants be remembered as part of that top tier of all-time quarterbacks.

-It’s hard to say that a guy with a Super Bowl MVP has a disappointing resume to this point, but if you’re talking about Rodgers in the postseason, that’s exactly the case.
+It’s hard to say that a guy with a Super Bowl MVP has a disappointing résumé to this point, but if you’re talking about Rodgers in the postseason, that’s exactly the case.
 Once considered the best quarterback in the league by the NFL Network and ESPN rankings, Rodgers and his Packers have regularly flamed out in the playoffs, reaching the NFC Championship Game just once since their Super Bowl after the 2010 season.

 Remember, this team didn’t make the playoffs last year.
 And it had a relatively easy schedule this year.
-Rodgers might not again be in a position where his squad his hosting a playoff game after a bye week.
+Rodgers might not again be in a position where his squad is hosting a playoff game after a bye week.

 If having a “sense of urgency” is really a factor in the NFL, Rodgers has it.